 In addition to some of the best employee benefits offered in the Four Corners region, as a new staff or faculty member, you become a part of an extended family.
-The campus community is surrounded by the great outdoors while still being part of the creative community of Durango, tasty food, and seasonal festivities.
+The campus community is surrounded by the great outdoors while still being part of the creative community of Durango, Colorado, tasty food, and seasonal festivities.
 With 300 miles of trail and more than 300 days of sunshine a year, Durango basks as the gem of Southwest Colorado.
 This colorful community of 18,500 people rests along the free-flowing Animas River.
 While people come for the mountain-town lifestyle of "work hard, play hard," they stay for the community, the culture, and the opportunity to root down and make your mark on the region's heart of all things wild, original, and so Durango.
 Come for a visit.
 Stay forever.

 Please click on the links below to review jobs currently available.